rickyfili10/mojito/README.md

    - sudo systemctl enable mojito.services
    - sudo systemctl start mojito.services
    - sudo reboot
-  After a while it should display the Mojito menu.
+  <br>After a while it should display the Mojito menu.

 --- With love by BlacKat team. ツ ---